Transcendence-Industries/AI-Cars/README.md

 ## Introduction

-- Carla is used as the simulation environment
+- Carla offers the simulation environment with API
-- There are multiple cars driving and learning simultaneously
+- Multiple agents (cars) are learning simultaneously
 - An attached camera serves as input
-- The agent can execute three actions (steer left/right, accelerate)
+- The agents can execute three actions (steer left/right, accelerate)
-- It receives a positive reward for remaining speed and avoiding collisions
+- They receive a positive reward for remaining speed and avoiding collisions

 ## Training

 - Training was parallelized on multiple nodes
 - Self-coded management software for synchronisation between nodes
-- Central mainframe node distributes scripts and collects logs
+- Central mainframe distributes scripts and collects results

 ## Evaluation